-Make sure to emphasize that you aim at delivering a better experience.
+Make sure to emphasize that you aim to deliver a better experience.

-- Address any other issues that the guest has flagged during their stay, but not in their review.
+- Address any other issues the guest has flagged during their stay but not in their review.

 This shows extra attention to detail.
 When possible, offer vouchers to convince guests to return.

 Try to get more information from your guests.
 Ask them how you can serve them better next time or what areas can be improved.